 M: M hm

 H: Me they took a look at me, and I complained that I suffer.
 I'm here.
 They say now blow so I did.
-So one says Russian? see they felt so bad they are Jewish boys had, all of them had something made to eliminate, the not to go into the army.
-Yiddish?/Russian?.
+So one says Russian? see they felt so bad they are Jewish boys had, all of them had something made to eliminate, the, not to go into the army. /Russian?.
 But when I came to Warsaw, I had, and I decided to leave, immediately a family which belonged to the same rabbi, to the Lubavitchers as you call them, the same rabbi told them I am Bruchariye’s [אַ ייִנגל] son. immediately they took off my uniform and put me in civilian clothes took me to the train ___

 M: But the Lubavitcher is a very, uh, fanatic Hasidim, aren't they?